llnl/axom/src/axom/bump/docs/sphinx/bump_extraction.rst

-The algorithms are implemented as classes with template parameters that set policies that determine where the algorithms will execute, which coordset and topology types they support, and how they performs intersection.
+The algorithms are implemented as classes with template parameters that set policies that determine where the algorithms will execute, which coordset and topology types they support, and how they perform intersection.
 The input to an algorithm is a Blueprint mesh.
 When instantiated with coordset and topology views appropriate for the input data, the algorithm can operate on a wide variety of mesh types.
 This includes 2D/3D structured and unstructured topologies that can be represented using finite elements.

-The algorithms are all called using a similar pattern where the algorithm is first instantiated (using execution space, topology view, and coordset view parameters) and then the algorithm is invoked using an ``execute()`` method.
-The ``execute()`` method accepts Conduit nodes for the input Blueprint mesh, any options, and an output node to contain the output mesh.
+Algorithms are called using a pattern where the algorithm is first instantiated (using execution space, topology view, and coordset view parameters) , followed by calling an ``execute()`` method.
+The ``execute()`` method accepts Conduit nodes for the input Blueprint mesh, any options, and the output mesh.

 #######
 Inputs